zavalab/ADAM_Documentation/Templates/README.md

 ## Technology Candidate File

 The technology candidate file provides information on the possible technologies that can be installed at a certain location.
-This information will be used by ADAM in the model solving process to determine which technologies to build at each location.
+This information will be used by ADAM in the model solving process to determine which technologies (if any) to build at each location.

 <br>